Special clinical interests in breast and lung cancers and preoperative chemotherapy for breast cancer.

-He completed an MD Research Fellowship in a prediction of response to preoperative chemotherapy for breast cancer Mount Vernon’s Cancer Research UK Gray Laboratory in 2001.
+He completed an MD Research Fellowship in a prediction of response to preoperative chemotherapy for breast cancer at Mount Vernon’s Cancer Research UK Gray Laboratory in 2001.

 As well as running a busy clinical practice treating breast and lung cancers, Dr Burcombe takes a special interest in providing patient-friendly information for patients.

-This was followed, in 2014, by a film on chemotherapy, now used widely to educate patients in Kent and endorsed by the UK Chemotherapy Partnership.
+The innovative Breast Radiotherapy Information film was followed, in 2014, by a film on chemotherapy.
+This is now used widely to educate patients in Kent and was endorsed by the UK Chemotherapy Partnership.

-As Trustee of a local charity, Breast Cancer Kent, he has been closely involved in fundraising to provide state-of-the-art equipment for the Maidstone & Tunbridge Wells (MTW) Breast Care Centre.
+As Trustee of a local charity, Breast Cancer Kent, he has been closely involved in fundraising to provide state-of-the-art equipment for the Maidstone & Tunbridge Wells Breast Care Centre.

 He has worked closely with Macmillan, Breast Cancer Care, and Breast Cancer Now to promote and improve the metastatic breast cancer service at Maidstone and Tunbridge Wells NHS Trust.